hickeys/DesktopBridgeToUWP-Samples/Samples/VB6withXaml/ReadMe.md

  - Press Ctrl + F5 to run
  - To debug use attach to the proccess or follow the guidance [here - Debugging your Desktop Bridge app section] (https://msdn.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-packaging-dot-net)

-Windows Store App
+Microsoft Store App
 -----------------
- You can also check out the app in the [Window Store] (https://www.microsoft.com/store/apps/9n191ncxf2f6)
+ You can also check out the app in the [Microsoft Store](https://www.microsoft.com/store/apps/9n191ncxf2f6)